 Even though IOTA tokens were created in 2015 as part of the crowdsale, it wasn’t until June 2017 that the tokens were listed on an exchange.
 At that time the token traded between $0.55 and $0.65.

 The token was volatile from the start, dropping from its opening levels to just $0.18 a month later, and then rebounding and climbing over $1by mid-August 2017.
+It couldn’t hold up that high and by November 2017 it was back under $0.40, but that didn’t last for long as December 2017 was the huge rally for the entire cryptocurrency market.

 Image via CMC